Yrdal3910/NJU-Korean-Flyers-Project/README.md

 ## Download

-Please download the `.zip` file and enter the password.
+Please click on the .zip file, and then click the download icon (a downward arrow) located in the top-right corner to start the download.
+To unlock the .zip file, you will need to enter the password.
 The password is securely managed by Professor Yin.